 Sutherland-Chan Student Clinic is a wonderful ‘win-win’ situation in that you receive the massage you require while the student therapist gains valuable clinical experience.
 We trust that you will benefit from your visit to our Student Clinic and look forward to meeting your massage therapy needs.

-The cost of a one hour appointment in Student Clinic is $39.
+Effective May, 2014 the cost of a one hour appointment in Student Clinic is $40.
 To book an appointment, or purchase gift certificates, contact our Student Clinic Reception at 416-924-1107 ext.
 10. Click here for clinic times.

 Gift Certificate Pricing